arthurtran04/Kaggle-Housing-Prices-Competition/README.md

 jupyter notebook
 ```

-Then, open the `solution.ipynb` file to explore the solution.
+Then, inside the Jupyter Web Application, open the `solution.ipynb` file to explore the solution.

 ## Dataset